aio-libs/aiosmtpd/aiosmtpd/docs/auth.rst

    ``args`` will contain the list of words following the ``AUTH`` command.

-   You will have to leverage the :meth:`SMTP.push` and :meth:`SMTP.challenge_auth` methods to interact with the clients.
+   You will have to leverage the :meth:`~aiosmtpd.smtp.SMTP.push` and :meth:`~aiosmtpd.smtp.SMTP.challenge_auth` methods to interact with the clients.

    You will need to modify the :attr:`session.auth_data <Session.auth_data>`